History of diabetes: Insulin

-Nobel Prize Controversy
+Nobel Prize controversy

-The 1923 Nobel Prize in Physiology awarded to Frederick Banting and J.J.R.
-Macleod—publicly shared with Charles Best and James Collip, respectively—sparked controversy as to who was due credit "for the discovery of insulin".
+The 1923 Nobel Prize in Physiology awarded to Frederick Banting and John Macleod—publicly shared with Charles Best and James Collip, respectively—sparked controversy as to who was due credit "for the discovery of insulin".
 Early mass-reproduced accounts of the discovery often emphasized the role of Banting and Best's work, sidelining Macleod and Collip's contributions.
 This lopsided narrative persisted due to limited availability of documentary evidence and sustained differences in researchers' attitudes toward claiming recognition.
 During their lifetime, Banting (d.
 1941) and Best (d.
 1978) were more active—and in some ways, more obviously placed—than Macleod (d.
 1935) and Collip (d.
 1965) in emphasizing their contributions to the work.
 However, the criteria advanced to prioritize the pair's early work alone (before the extract was purified) would itself run into challenges in the 1960s and 1970s as attention was drawn to successes in the same year (Nicolae Paulescu) or earlier (George Ludwig Zuelzer, Israel Kleiner).

 As tends to be true of any scientific line of inquiry, "the discovery of a preparation of insulin that could be used in treatment" was made possible through the joint effort of team members, and built on the insight of researchers who came before them.
 In 1954, American doctor Joseph H. Pratt, whose lifelong interest in diabetes and the pancreas went back well before the Toronto discovery, published a "reappraisal" of Macleod and Collip's contributions in refining Banting and Best's flawed experiments and crude extract.
-After Charles Best died in 1978 and complete documentation (including Banting's papers and Macleod's account of events) became available through the Thomas Fisher Rare Book Library, historian Michael Bliss compiled a comprehensive account of the events surrounding the discovery of insulin.
+After Best died in 1978 and complete documentation (including Banting's papers and Macleod's account of events) became available through the Thomas Fisher Rare Book Library, historian Michael Bliss compiled a comprehensive account of the events surrounding the discovery of insulin.
 Notably, Bliss's account reviews the nominations and Nobel Prize committee's own investigations that culminated in the 1923 decision.